notwaldorf/notwaldorf.github.com/_posts/2015-10-22-a-story-about-input.markdown

 src="/images/2015-10-22/type-number.png">

-So in some cases, irrelevant properties can be interacted with, but in other cases they barf exceptions.
+So in some cases, irrelevant properties can be interacted with, but in other cases they open the hellmouth.
 Neat-o.
 That's just the kind of consistency I look for in an API.

 ## 🙈
 There's more.
 I'm sure there's more.
-The thing is, browsers have had 21 years to sort out inputs, and they haven't even managed to agree on how to communicate "you haven't picked a file".
+The thing is, browsers have had [21 years](http://www.martinrinehart.com/frontend-engineering/engineers/html/html-tag-history.html) to sort out inputs, and they haven't even managed to agree on how to communicate "you haven't picked a file".